 We’ve put together this guide to help you explore our collection, whether you need specific resources, specialist advice or just some interesting stories to keep you busy right now.

 Who can I speak to about my research?

-We hope to deliver our usual high level of service but please bear in mind we might not be able to answer all enquiries without access to our physical collections or electronic resources.
+We hope to deliver our usual high level of service but please bear in mind we might not be able to answer all enquiries as we gradually reopen without access to our physical collections or electronic resources.